 • The airspace above these locations

-If you or your loved one either served in the Gulf War, or recently returned from the Global War on Terror, this information may be important to you.
-Gulf War Veterans may still seek to establish service connection individually for other, "non-presumptive" diseases and illnesses related to service in the Gulf War.
+Persian Gulf War operational names included Operation Desert Shield, Operation Desert Storm, Operation Desert Sabre, and Operation Southern Watch.
+In addition, various phases of each operation may have a unique operational name.
+UPDATE: The U.S. Department of Veterans Affairs (VA) has extended the presumptive period to Dec.
+31, 2026 for qualifying chronic disabilities rated 10% or more resulting from undiagnosed illnesses in Persian Gulf War Veterans.
+If you or your loved one either served in the Persian Gulf War, or recently returned GWOT, this information may be important to you.
+Persian Gulf War Veterans may still seek to establish service connection individually for other, "non-presumptive" diseases and illnesses related to service in the Gulf War.
 Need help?
 Appoint a Veteran Service Organization (VSO), attorney, or claims agent to assist you.
 In most cases, it is not necessary for Veterans to get assistance from an attorney.
-However, many Veterans choose to get free assistance from organizations such as the Disabled American Veterans (DAV)Veterans of Foreign Wars (VFW), and the Military Order of the Purple Heart (MOPH).
+However, many Veterans choose to get free assistance from organizations such as Disabled American Veterans (DAV)Veterans of Foreign Wars (VFW), and Military Order of the Purple Heart (MOPH).
 These organizations will typically ask you to sign a limited power of attorney, which will allow them to speak with the VA on your behalf.
-They can help you determine status, ask the VA to reconsider the severity of your rated ailments, and help you with other support actions.
+They can help you determine status, ask VA to reconsider the severity of your rated ailments, and help you with other support actions.

 The amphibious transport dock ship USS Green Bay maneuvers through Elliot Bay to the Port of Seattle to participate in the 61st annual Seattle Seafair Fleet Week.
-Seafair activities allow U.S. and Canadian sailors to experience the local community and to promote awareness of the maritime forces.NW MIRECC Downloadable brochures/flyers - Whether you are currently on active-duty, a Veteran, or someone who has never worn the uniform, you can participate in NW MIRECC research in Seattle, Washington.
-Research studies are currently enrolling Military Veterans, First Responders, Health Care workers, and Civilians.
+Seafair activities allow U.S. and Canadian sailors to experience the local community and to promote awareness of the maritime forces.Mission Ready: Preparing to Fight the Good Fight — Written by Navy Chaplain John Owen, this guide helps us understand that some things are worth fighting for even at the risk of our own comfort.

 National VA Chaplain Service - VA Chaplain Service is a vital part of the VA Medical Center, dedicated to providing the highest quality pastoral care to the veteran.
 Chaplains are on call 24/7.
 The mission of Chaplain Service is to provide spiritual/religious care to all Veterans and their family members.